Copyright 2012 Eric Jonsson. All rights reserved.

 Ever Had a Model?

-Although the term didn't exist then, the model I created is now the business model for what we call 'Outsider Art' in use today.
-I learned some important things which helped me create that model:
+Although the term didn't exist then, the model I created became the early 2000's business model called 'Outsider Art'.
+Important lessons helped me create that model:

 1) If you want to make things happen, you have to make them happen yourself, at least for awhile.

-2) You have to have something unique and different if you want to survive as an outsider.
+2) You've got to offer something unique and different if you want to survive, and more importantly, succeed as an Artist.

-3) You have to overcome your fear of being like a gallery salesperson.
+3) You have to overcome your fear of being a strong salesperson.

 The first two points are pretty self-explanatory.
 The third is so important that it can't be overstated.
 So...how do you overcome the fear?
 Start by understanding the people you'll be meeting.